MohammedRaji/bloggerable/src/_docs/content/xml.md

             └── qux.xml
 ```

-The styles in `folder-1/*.scss` and `folder-2/*.scss` will be available in the `dist/bundle/css/xml-sass.css` and `dist/bundle/css/xml-sass.min.css`.
+The styles in `folder-1/*.scss` and `folder-2/*.scss` will be available in the `dist/bundle/css/main.css` and `dist/bundle/css/main.min.css`.

-#### Variables, functions, mixins, and styles
+#### Variables, functions, and mixins

-You can add local and/or global variables, functions, mixins, and styles.
+You can add local and/or global variables, functions, and mixins.

+You can also use variables, functions, and mixins from `src/_scss`.

+The name of the variables, functions, and mixins must be unique to avoid override by another Sass files.

 ##### Local example